-Treatment of Stage IV Gastric Cancer
+Treatment for Stage IV Gastric Cancer

 Medically reviewed by Dr. C.H.
 Weaver M.D.
-Medical Editor 10/2018
+Medical Editor updated 6/2019

 For patients with Stage IV gastric cancer, surgery may be performed in order to reduce bleeding or to keep the cancer from obstructing the intestines or stomach.

-Precision Cancer Medicine
+Precision Cancer Medicines

 The purpose of precision cancer medicine is not to categorize or classify cancers solely by site of origin, but to define the genomic alterations in the cancers DNA that are driving that specific cancer.
 Precision cancer medicine utilizes molecular diagnostic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack gastric cancer cells with specific abnormalities, leaving normal cells largely unharmed.

-Herceptin® (trastuzumab) is a targeted therapy that interfere with specific pathways involved in the growth or spread of cancer.
+Herceptin® (trastuzumab) is a targeted therapy that interferes with specific pathways involved in the growth or spread of cancer.
 A protein known as HER2 (human epidermal growth factor receptor contributes to cancer growth and cancers that test positive for HER2 may be treated with a HER2-targeting drug called Herceptin® (trastuzumab).
-Herceptin is often used in combination with chemotherapy, and can prolong survival with advanced, HER2-positive gastric cancer.1
+Herceptin is often used in combination with chemotherapy, and can prolong patient survival with advanced, HER2-positive gastric cancer.(1)

 Radiation therapy involves the use of a particular type of energy, known as ionizing radiation, to kill cancer cells.
 Radiation can play a role in managing the symptoms of advanced gastric cancer, and can also help to control problems such as bleeding or blockages.